 Best-case scenario: Cunningham’s BABIP shoots up 100 points while his plate discipline and power numbers don’t budge from their 2011 peaks.
 Chris Antonetti looks like a genius as Cunningham usurps the starting left field job, manages to outplay Grady Sizemore when he returns, and becomes a regular in the Indians’ lineup for years to come.

 Worst-case scenario: The progress Cunningham made last year proves to be a fluke.
 He walks less, he strikes out more, and he’s unable to harness his raw power.
 Thanks to some positive BABIP regression he hits about as well as he did in 2011, but this time there’s no excuse for his substandard performance as his problems are more fundamental.
 It doesn’t take long for the Indians to realize they’re better off with someone else to fill out their bench.

 Most likely scenario: The mean projection might seem a tad optimistic, but I’ll take it—I’ve been bullish on Cunningham ever since he came to Cleveland and I expect him to be a quietly solid asset for this team in 2012 and down the road.
 The Indians could have done a lot worse in filling the final spot on their bench.

-Topics: Aaron Cunningham
+Tags: Aaron Cunningham